Frequently Asked Questions

 Cabinet projects can take anywhere from one week to three weeks to fabricate and send through our spray booth (depending on size).
 Installation can be anywhere from one day to several (depending on size).

-Yes, we can be the general contractor on your job so that you do not have to deal with finding and working with all of the necessary subs.
+Check out our "Who We Work With" page for a list of recommended sub-contractors.
 We regularly work with subs who do electrical, plumbing, drywall, painting, glass, granite and quartz countertops, Formica tops, and construction.